cucapra/pollen/slow_odgi/README.md

 S	3	C 	// ?!
 S	4	A
 P	x	1+,3-,2-,4+	*	// changed in place
-P	y	3-	*		// new
+P	y	3-	*		// ?!
 ```
-The point at which we chopped segment 2 is perhaps surprising.
+Segment 2 needed to be chopped, but the point at which we chopped segment 2 is perhaps surprising.
+The fixing of the path `x` is _not_ surprising if we accept the chop-point of segment 2.
+Path `y`'s lone link is perhaps surprising.

+The explanation is this.
 The original path `x` was traversing segment 2 in the reverse direction, meaning that, when the BED file requested a new path `y` that tracked `x` from index 1 to index 2, the path `y` wanted the character `C` (reading segment 2 _backwards_) and not the character `T` (reading segment 2 forwards).